Gold Seal Winery: History

 The Urbana Wine Company is four miles north of the village of Hammondsport, in the town of Urbana.
 The winery was established in 1865, and known as the Urbana Wine Company until 1881 when it was reorganized under the name of "New Urbana Wine Company".
-The company was renamed the "Urbana Wine Company" in 1896, and the company reorganized after the Volstead Act was ratified as the Amendment outlawing drinking alcohol.
+The company was renamed the "Urbana Wine Company" in 1896, and the company reorganized after the Volstead Act was ratified as the 18th Amendment outlawing the manufacture, transportation and sale of alcohol.
 The company then was renamed the Gold Seal Products Company until the repeal of Prohibition, when the company changed its name back to "Urbana Wine Company, Inc."

 During Prohibition the company produced sacramental wine.
 The company applied for the Gold Seal trademark in 1887.
-After Prohibition, Edwin Stewart Underhill, Jr., President of the company went to Rheims, France and brought Charles Fournier, from Veuve Clicquot Ponsardin, where he served as Production Manager.
+After the Repeal, Edwin Stewart Underhill Jr., President of the company went to Rheims, France and brought Charles Fournier, from Veuve Clicquot Ponsardin, where he served as Production Manager.
 He became the winemaker and production manager of Urbana Wine Company, and although intending to stay just a few years, remained employed there the rest of his life.
 He introduced several important French-American Hybrid grape varieties into the production of wine.
 He was made president of the company in 1951.
 The company was known for introducing the European Vitis vinifera grape to the United States and for its production of Finger Lakes champagne.

-Fournier brought Dr. Frank to help advance the effort to grow traditional European grapes in the Finger Lakes, and they brought Native American rootstock from Quebec to plant and graft with the European grapes in the Finger Lakes.
+In the 1950s, Fournier brought in Dr. Konstantin Frank to help advance the effort to grow traditional European grapes in the Finger Lakes, and they brought Native American rootstock from Quebec to plant and graft with the European grapes in the Finger Lakes.
 These innovations proved visionary.
 They allowed grapes to grow in a cool climate, and to be resistant to the common phylloxtera louse, which decimated vineyards worldwide.
-In the 1950s, Dr. Konstantin Frank was a consultant to the winery and established a vitis vinifera grape nursery.
-He remained with the company until establishing his own winery in 1962.
+Dr. Frank, as a consultant, established a vitis vinifera nursery and remained with the company until establishing his own winery in 1962.

 The Urbana Wine Company was renamed the "Gold Seal Vineyards, Inc." in 1957 and it later was sold to Joseph E. Seagram & Sons in 1979, then to Vintners International in 1987 and in the 1990s to Canandaigua Wine Company which was later renamed Constellation Brands.
 The winery closed in May 1984 however some brands are still made with the Gold Seal name which is trademarked by Pleasant Valley Wine Company.
 The buildings and some acreage were sold to Linda & John Giglio in the first decade of the 21st century, and their effort to "restore" the properties began.
 Many wooden casks were sold and all the large stainless steel tanks used in wine production were removed.
 The new owners are about to begin a bright new chapter in the restoration of the building, removing several cinder-block additions of more recent years.
 Hopefully the beauty of the original structure will again be seen, and the winery, which once was the Most Picturesque Winery will again be celebrated in a new incarnation.

 It was listed on the National Register of Historic Places in late November 2010.